Criticism of Netflix: Sexualization of children in Cuties

 Christine Pelosi, daughter of U.S. House Speaker Nancy Pelosi, stated that Cuties "hypersexualizes girls my daughter's age no doubt to the delight of pedophiles like the ones I prosecuted."
-Senator Tom Cotton (R) of Arkansas and Representative Jim Banks (R) of Indiana also both criticised the film in separate statements calling for the DOJ to take legal action against Netflix, with Cotton saying "There's no excuse for the sexualization of children, and Netflix's decision to promote the film 'Cuties' is disgusting at best and a serious crime at worst".
-Representatives Ken Buck (R) of Colorado and Andy Biggs (R) of Arizona also called for the Department of Justice to investigate.
+Senator Tom Cotton of Arkansas and Representative Jim Banks of Indiana also both criticised the film in separate statements calling for the DOJ to take legal action against Netflix, with Cotton saying "There's no excuse for the sexualization of children, and Netflix's decision to promote the film 'Cuties' is disgusting at best and a serious crime at worst".
+Representatives Ken Buck of Colorado and Andy Biggs of Arizona also called for the Department of Justice to investigate.
 The state attorneys general of Ohio, Florida, Louisiana, and Texas also asked for removal of the film.

 The director of the film, Maïmouna Doucouré, stated in defense of the film that it "tries to show that our children should have the time to be children, and we as adults should protect their innocence and keep them innocent as long as possible."
 She also stated, "The problem, of course, is that they [preteens] are not women, and they don't realize what they are doing....
 The girls [portrayed in the film performing in the local dance contest] don't have the maturity, however, to realize what their gestures and dance moves look like to the audience."

 On September 23, 2020, Netflix was indicted by a Texas grand jury for "promotion of lewd visual material depicting a child".